msavoury-carecloud/deepstream.io-website/src/tutorials/core/transforming-data/readme.md

 description: Learn how to use transform functions to manipulate data before it leaves the server
 ---

-Deepstream allows to manipulate data before it leaves the server.
+deepstream allows to manipulate data before it leaves the server.
 This can be useful for a number of usecases

 * Adding trusted data like usernames to outgoing RPCs
 * Removing confidential information from record data before it is send to clients